hostbuster/mam/README.md

 # Oldschool breakbeat (~16s) with evolving params and parallel render
 ./build/mam --graph breakbeat.json --wav breakbeat.wav --sr 48000 --duration 16 --offline-threads 4
 ```

+### Realtime Transport (TransportNode)

+In realtime, a `transport` node can emit sample-accurate triggers at segment boundaries without blocking the audio thread:

+- A lightweight `TransportNode` advances a musical step clock and emits `Trigger` events for matching steps.
+- `RealtimeGraphRenderer` delivers these events to the targeted nodes at the exact sample offset; rendering then proceeds for the sub-block.
+- For stability, the app also maintains a rolling pre-enqueue horizon (seconds or `--quit-after`) so longer patterns continue seamlessly.

+Current limitations: a single inline pattern per `transport` node (scaffold).
+The JSON `transport` section still generates triggers for offline parity.

 Command param addressing: